 Applications of Biobutanol

 Several breakthroughs in biobutanol processing methods and the development of genetically modified microorganisms have set the stage for biobutanol to topple ethanol as the best renewable fuel.
-Biobutanol shows great potential as a motor fuel, industrial solvent and chemical feedstock, owing to its higher energy density and better fuel economy when compared to ethanol.
+Biobutanol shows great potential as a motor fuel, industrial solvent, and chemical feedstock, owing to its higher energy density and better fuel economy when compared to ethanol.

 Apart from the increasing popularity of biobutanol due to its advantages, its yield percentage and production speed are based on the organisms that process the substrates.
 Efforts are currently in progress to enhance the metabolism of the existing microbes used for fermentation.
 Another major drawback is the cost of separation of butanol from the fermentation broth.
-However, several membrane-based separation methods are currently under research, which are likely to reduce costs of biobutanol by 40-50%.
+However, several membrane-based separation methods are currently under research, which are likely to reduce the costs of biobutanol by 40-50%.
 Biobutanol seemingly has a promising future through the integration of genetic engineering and membrane separation.